nicnosis/iu-courses/j360/docs/project3.md

  * [p5 DOM](https://p5js.org/reference/#/libraries/p5.dom) - This allows you to create interface elements to interact with your sketch.
 For example, sliders that control color.
  * [p5 sound](https://p5js.org/reference/#/libraries/p5.sound) - You can control sound input/output with this library.
  * [p5.play](http://p5play.molleindustria.org/) - A library for making games with p5.js
+ * [perlin noise](http://genekogan.com/code/p5js-perlin-noise/) - excellent article on Perlin noise with p5js.
+This is a fun way to introduce randomization
  * [inconvergent](http://inconvergent.net/) - Generative artwork with JavaScript
  * [Gallery of Computation](http://www.complexification.net/gallery/) - Generate art made with Processing